 “At this point in my life is a more limited resource than money and I can afford to pay for certain conveniences, so I do.
 I do compare options against the alternative.
 “Convenience foods” from the grocery store cost more than cooking from scratch but are cheaper than takeout.
 Grocery delivery costs more than driving to the store but less than takeout.
 Having groceries and household goods delivered costs more than going to the store but sometimes it allows me to spend the day DIYing home maintenance that I'd otherwise have to hire out while I do errands.
 The alternative matters.”

 “I pay a 15%ish premium to have my groceries delivered.
 I spend less that way because I only buy what I need.”

-“For me it depends on the value of time I’m getting.
+“For me, it depends on the value of the time I'm getting.
 If I can make an extra 50 bucks doing something else it makes more sense to have groceries shopped for $10 instead of giving up 50 to do it myself.”

 These are all great responses to the question and makes you think.